Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

     ```
     After converting the image file, plug the USB key into the Mac and looking for the disk.
     ``` bash
-    # look for external disk
+    # look for the external disk
     diskutil list # list all the disk attached to the computer
     ```
     From the list of disks, there should be an external disk.
 We need to unmount it prior to writing the installation media.